-Twenty years of gender mainstreaming in international organizations (IOs) has produced an international network of gender experts and a distinctive body of expertise on gender relations.
+- Twenty years of gender mainstreaming in international organisations (IOs) has produced an international network of gender experts and a distinctive body of expertise on gender relations.
 Gender experts have led the development of policies, built capacity through training, designed and implemented projects, pioneered new administrative techniques (such as gender budgeting), spearheaded innovative research, and evaluated interventions geared towards advancing gender equality and women's empowerment.
-In the process, they have introduced the term gender into international politics, built a body of knowledge about gender relations and women's subordination, fostered the diffusion of such knowledge internationally and its translation into local contexts.
-They also have formed networks among themselves, and they recognize each other's work.
-In other words, gender expertise has emerged as a professional field.

-Gender experts and gender expertise were conceptualized by movement activists as the Trojan horses of the feminist movement within state bureaucracies.
-And indeed, early gender experts had to engage in savvy strategizing in order to fulfil their mandates in often hostile environments.
-However, as intergovernmental and international non-governmental organizations have become more receptive to integrating gender, gender experts have become an asset and a source of epistemic authority.
-They provide these organizations the credibility to put forward interventions geared towards advancing gender equality and women's empowerment.
+In the process, they have introduced the term "gender" into international politics, built a body of knowledge about gender relations and women's subordination, and fostered the diffusion of such knowledge internationally and its translation into local contexts.
+They also have formed networks among each other, and they recognise each other's work.
+In other words, gender expertise has emerged as a professional field. - Gender experts were conceptualised by movement activists as the Trojan horses of the feminist movement within state bureaucracies.
+And indeed, early gender experts had to engage in savvy strategising in order to fulfil their mandates in often hostile environments.
+However, as intergovernmental and international non-governmental organisations have become more receptive to integrating gender, gender experts have become an asset and a source of epistemic authority.
+They provide these organisations the credibility to put forward interventions geared towards advancing gender equality and women's empowerment.